MichaelSalSail/DFDetect03/README.md

 3. VGG16 - the model requires the images to be RGB and resized to 224*224.
 This model is straightforward and used in a couple online transfer learning tutorials for integrated feature extraction.
+This is for still-images.
+However, we are moving on to...

+4. I3D, I3D-nonlocal, SlowFast - input videos and returns features.

 ## Installation